siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 # 12. Newton as Flux Accounting

-Newton's second law is not a primitive law of particles pushed by forces.
-It is the integrated continuity law for momentum in a localized electromagnetic configuration.
+Newton's second law is the integrated continuity law for momentum in a localized electromagnetic configuration.

 Chapter 7 identified the energy flow with the Maxwell realization